-These homemade tomato protectors keep young plants safe from early-season freezes.
+These homemade covers protect young plants from early-season freezes.

 For the past 15 years, my wife, Edna, and I have lived on a 40-acre farm in the foothills of the Ozarks, in a little Missouri town with the Osage name of Neosho.